Topological power pumping in quantum circuits: Discussion

 \section{Discussion}

 We have proposed an experiment that is able to observe a topologically protected power exchange.
 The topological properties appear in the measured incoming and outgoing energy flows that drive a quantum system.
 Our general description of topological quantum pumps includes the classical degrees of freedom that carry these flows.
 Considering a qutrit instead of a qubit is key for two aspects.
 First, it solves the tremendous challenge to probe the power flows that drive a two level topological pump.
-Second, owing to its richer dynamics, which simulates the topological band properties of a $3$ band Chern model, it gives access to various protocols of pumping which can be freely chosen by setting the initial state of the qutrit.
+Second, owing to its richer dynamics, which simulates the topological band properties of a $3$-band Chern model, it gives access to various protocols of pumping which can be freely chosen by setting the initial state of the qutrit.

 Besides the fascinating perspective to actually measure this topological power transfer, such a system also opens the paths to the study of the interplay between decoherence and the topological adiabatic evolution of the quantum system.
 Our framework raises two natural questions.
 Topological pumping requires an initial correlation between the qutrit and the classical modes.
 Then how long does the pumping survive in presence of qutrit decoherence?
 Besides, could we revert the perspective and use the developed framework and measurable pumping rate as a tool to characterize the correlations between the quantum system and the classical modes.

 Finally, let us stress that while we have proposed an experiment demonstrating the topologically protected transfer of microwave power using a superconducting circuit, our general framework can be applied to any quantum system and its driving environment such as cold atoms, mechanical oscillators or polaritons.
 Symmetries are essential to classify topological matter and in particular topological pumps~\cite{meidan2011topological}.
 The enforcement of these symmetries to protected topological pumping in these different systems is a stimulating perspective.